-Those enrolled as non-degree students, auditors, or transient students may not cross-register for courses at Claremont Lincoln partner schools, the Claremont Graduate University, or Claremont Colleges.
-Such students may enroll in courses with a prefix beginning with T, L, or B.
+Those enrolled as non-degree students, auditors, or transient students may not cross-register for courses at Claremont School of Theology partner schools, the Claremont Graduate University, or Claremont Colleges.
+Such students may enroll only in courses with a prefix beginning with T or B.